sakaiproject/nightly-config/README.md

  * master.properties - Used for builds of the Sakai master branch
  * 10.properties - Used for builds of the Sakai 10.x branch
+ * experimental.properties - Used for experiemental builds of the Sakai master branch